Suggested Answers: Pair Exercises

 Formulating a contrast

 A well-formed causal question might be: "Would replacing two hours of nightly screen time with two hours of reading reduce sleep onset latency (in minutes) over four weeks among 14-to-16-year-olds in Aotearoa New Zealand?"
-Both sides of the contrast are specified (screen time versus reading), the outcome is defined (sleep onset latency), the time horizon is stated (four weeks), and the target population is named (14-to-16-year-olds in Aotearoa NZ).
+Both sides of the contrast are specified (screen time versus reading), the outcome is defined (sleep onset latency), the time horizon is stated (four weeks), and the target population is named (14-to-16-year-olds in Aotearoa New Zealand).
 Common critique points: "screen time" is vague (passive scrolling? gaming? messaging?), "poor sleep" needs a measurable operationalisation, and "teenagers" lumps heterogeneous age groups.

 Three problems in one claim